Orphanopusia osiridis

 Orphanopusia osiridis is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 18 mm and 28 mm.

+The sea surface temperature that Orphanopusia osiridis is found in are 20-30 Celsius.
+The sea surface salinity (PSU) for the sea snail (Orphanopusia osiridis) was 30–35.

 Distribution

-This marine species occurs off Madagascar and Mozambique.
+This marine species occurs off Madagascar, Mozambique, Oman, and South Africa.